-&lt;sup>14 Note that the numbers in Parts B and C are reported on the monthly momentum measures multiplied by three (put on a quarterly measurement unit) so that they can be directly compared with the quarterly momentum measures.
+&lt;sup>17 Note that the numbers in Parts B and C are reported on the monthly momentum measures multiplied by three (put on a quarterly measurement unit) so that they can be directly compared with the quarterly momentum measures.

-&lt;sup>15 We also examined the momentum measure in months after the purchase or sale.
-The momentum measure was positive, consistent with forecasting, but it was very small and not statistically significant.
+&lt;sup>18 We also examine the momentum measure in months after the purchase or sale.
+The momentum measure is positive, consistent with forecasting, but it is very small and not statistically significant.